 Transitional Studies Program

-Adult Basic Education, High School Equivalency and English as a Second Language classes are offered at no charge.
+The Transitional Studies Program offers Adult Basic Education, High School Equivalency, and English as a Second Language classes at no charge.
 These classes are designed to build skills in foundational reading, mathematics, and writing in order to prepare the student to enter the High School Equivalency program.

 At Southeastern Community College, we refer to this type of learning as Transitional Studies or College and Career Readiness.
 SCC offers the HiSET exam.

-Individuals who are under 18 years of age should complete the Enrollment Packet for minors and call 910-788-6301 or email larry.everette@sccnc.edu to schedule an appointment.
-Students must receive consent from their former school in order to participate in this program.
+Students under 18 must complete the Enrollment Packet for minors.
+Contact Larry Everette for the packet or for more information by calling 910-788-6301 or emailing [email protected].
+Students must also receive consent from their former school to participate in this program.

-4. Start attending classes.
-You will be tested every 70 hours to check your progress to help you move through the process to graduation.
+4. Begin attending classes.
+Students are tested every 70 hours to check progress and support movement toward graduation.

 High School Equivalency (HSE) Preparation

 Those receiving an acceptable passing score on all sections of the HSE test will receive a High School Equivalency Diploma awarded by the State Board of Community Colleges.
-The sections of the HSE test are: Reasoning through Language Arts; Reading; Mathematical Reasoning; Social Studies; and Science.
+The sections of the HSE test are: Reasoning through Language Arts, Reading, Mathematical Reasoning, Social Studies, and Science.
 The test is given approximately every month.
 North Carolina has adopted three different high school equivalency diploma options.
-These tests are offered as a Computer-Based Testing (CBT) and Pencil Based Testing (PBT).
+These tests are offered as Computer-Based Testing (CBT) and Pencil Based Testing (PBT).

-• HiSET (CBT & PBT) consists of 5 tests.
+• HiSET (CBT and PBT) consists of 5 tests.
 The fee for taking the HiSET is $50.

-• TASC (CBT & PBT) consists of 5 tests.
+• TASC (CBT and PBT) consists of 5 tests.
 The fee for taking the TASC is $52.

 Adults who have not completed high school may take the HSE test at SCC.